Project Islero: Atoms for Peace and the American connection

 Yet as the Cold War began, and with Spanish agents, US military officials, and US businessmen lobbying for the opening of relations, popular opinion shifted.
 The appointment of a US ambassador to Madrid was announced on 27 December 1950.
 In July 1951, negotiations started for an alliance which would eventually become the Pact of Madrid, and thus in 1955, amidst warming of relations between Spain and the United States as well as Spanish ascension to the UN, Francisco Franco and President Dwight D. Eisenhower signed an agreement of nuclear cooperation as part of the Atoms for Peace initiative, opening up nuclear research to civilians and countries that had not previously possessed nuclear technology.
 Eisenhower, a proponent of non-proliferation, sought to stop the spread of military use of nuclear weapons.
 Although the nations that already had atomic weapons kept their weapons and grew their supplies, the program was designed to prevent other countries from developing similar weapons.
-The program also created regulations for the use of nuclear power, aiming to shape the use of nuclear power into a solely positive means.
+The program also created regulations for the use of nuclear power, aiming to shape its use into a solely positive means.

-This would not necessarily work towards the desired results; (Note: Under Atoms for Peace related programs, the U.S. exported over 25 tons of highly enriched uranium (HEU) to 30 countries, mostly to fuel research reactors, which is now regarded as nuclear proliferation and a terrorism risk.) in fact, it would be this very program which enabled General Franco, accompanied by the Minister of the Presidency of the Government, Luis Carrero Blanco, to inaugurate the Juan Vigón National Nuclear Energy Center at its facilities in the University City of Madrid on December 27, 1958.
+This would not necessarily work towards the desired results; (Note: Under Atoms for Peace related programs, the U.S. exported over 25 tons of highly enriched uranium (HEU) to 30 countries, mostly to fuel research reactors, which is now regarded as nuclear proliferation and a terrorism risk.) in fact, it would be this very program which enabled General Franco, accompanied by the Minister of the Presidency of the Government, Luis Carrero Blanco, to inaugurate the Juan Vigón National Nuclear Energy Center at its facilities in the University City of Madrid on 27 December 1958.
 Together with the 1959 Stabilization Plan and the subsequent Spanish miracle, Spain was able to begin shifting away from the previous autarky, allowing for the beginning of a fledgling civilian nuclear sector which would lay the foundations for Project Islero.

 The Moroccan deterrent

-In 1956, Morocco would declare independence from France under the rule of Mohammed V. Subsequently, they would demand all land under the Greater Morocco label, including all Spanish territories in Africa.
-While Spain would retrocede the Spanish protectorate in Morocco, they would keep hold of Ceuta, Melilla, Ifni, the Spanish Sahara, and Cape Juby.
-This was not enough, and in 1957 Morocco would declare war on Spain, bitterly asserting the young state's proclaimed sovereignty over Spanish West Africa.
-The fighting would continue until 1958, and although under the Treaty of Angra de Cintra Spain would keep Sidi Ifni (until 1969 when the territory was retroceded), both Cape Juby and surrounding parts of Ifni itself would be lost to Morocco.
-From then on, the Defense High Command began to theorize the possibility of armed deterrence in the face of any further potential conflict, and in 1963, they began to put forth the idea of a Spanish atomic bomb, commissioning a secret report on the possibility of constructing it without alerting the international community.
+In 1956, Morocco declared independence from France under the rule of Mohammed V. Subsequently, they demanded all lands of Greater Morocco, including the Spanish territories in Africa.
+While Spain did retrocede the Spanish protectorate in Morocco, they retained control of Ceuta, Melilla, Ifni, the Spanish Sahara, and Cape Juby.
+This led to Morocco declaring war on Spain in 1957, bitterly asserting the young state's proclaimed sovereignty over Spanish West Africa.
+The fighting continued until 1958, and although under the Treaty of Angra de Cintra Spain would keep Sidi Ifni (until 1969 when the territory was retroceded), both Cape Juby and surrounding parts of Ifni would be lost to Morocco.
+From then on, the Defense High Command began to consider armed deterrence in the face of any further potential conflict, and in 1963, they put forth the idea of a Spanish atomic bomb, commissioning a secret report on the possibility of constructing it without alerting the international community.